meguna/mff/README.md

 * add user_id database column
 * check that the user calling the API endpoints is authorized to view/edit that recipe id! whew
+* add Profile component & route.
+This allows user to view their info
+* use `hashids` npm package to obfuscate recipe IDs in all URLs throughout the app.
+Awesome simple solution!
+Glad I found the package.
+Used a singleton pattern to manage it all.
+Feel proud of myself

 #### Notes
 * My first thought was that I would have to set up functions in the Auth0Client